satish-pati/GPU_SIMULATOR/README.md

   - Transforming phase 1 files to be prepared for extension and enhancement in phase 2.
   - Implementation of basic Structure of PipelineRegisters.
   - Modifying instruction parsing using proper Stucture required for Pipelining Stages.
-  - Assigned  tasks and deadlines for development.
+  - Understand and study about how pipelining ,Hazards,latencies works.
 - **Tasks**:
    ### Satish:
   - Design and Implementation of basic pipeline architecture.